erndev/EDStarRating/README.md

 and run `pod install`.

-You can also install it manually by copying to project this two files: EDStarRating.h and EDStarRating.m
+You can also install it manually by copying to project these two files: EDStarRating.h and EDStarRating.m

 ### Usage